JonMadVal/laravel-wubook/README.md

 # Laravel WuBook

-Laravel WuBook was created by, and is maintained by [Filippo Galante](https://github.com/ilgala), and is a [WuBook Wired API](http://tdocs.wubook.net/wired.html) bridge for [Laravel 5](http://laravel.com).
+This version of Laravel Wubook was modified by [Jonathan Madrid](http://github.com/jonmadval), is based in the code of than Laravel WuBook was created by, and is maintained by [Filippo Galante](https://github.com/ilgala), and is a [WuBook Wired API](http://tdocs.wubook.net/wired.html) bridge for [Laravel 5](http://laravel.com).
 Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/ilgala/laravel-wubook/releases), [license](LICENSE), and [contribution guidelines](CONTRIBUTING.md).
 In order to use the API you have to request a provider key by sending an E-Mail at devel@wubook.net, in order to connect your WuBook account, and you'll be free to try all its features.

+This version is compatible with laravel 5.5.* and 5.6*

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)